 We worked closely with Opearlo to analyze these results, and Oscar and his team made improvements to the interaction model and the code.
 After a couple more iterations, we were able to get the acceptance rate to >99%.
 This means less than a 1% error rate – a more than 80% decrease in errors.
 This had a huge impact on users, which translated to better reviews.

 Prior to the changes, we saw more than 26% of the reviews referenced understanding and comprehension issues and the average rating was 4.4 stars.
 With the new version launched, only a single user has since complained about poor understanding and the average review has been 4.7 stars – that’s a significant benefit for the users of Guess My Name, as well as for Opearlo.
 Great reviews mean more users, happier users, and more prominent positioning in the skill store.
 And if you are an agency building skills on behalf of others, it means satisfied customers as well.

 “Alexa, how do I get started with Usability Performance Testing?”

 Having just launched our Usability Performance Testing product, we’re really excited about the early results we are seeing with our partners.

 Is recognizing and understanding your users an issue for you and your team?
 Now there’s a software solution that can help.
-Contact us at [email protected] or fill out this short form.
+Contact us at email@example.com or get started here.
 We’ll be happy to get you set up in no time!